 Accountability Counsel’s work has identified climate finance that unintentionally undermines public and private investors’ climate goals, while also impeding the environmental and human rights of local people.

 Our cases and research show that issues such as lack of project information, and failure to consult with and include local people in the design and decision-making around climate investments that impact them, can have disastrous effects.
 These include projects that:

 - are inadvertently set up to facilitate corruption that undermines climate goals (while leaving out local stakeholders that can support community-level investment in climate finance projects),

 - fail to conduct social and environmental due diligence holistically enough to capture negative climate and social impacts of investments (e.g. harm to local people who in turn require use of natural resources in a more harmful way than the pre-project status), and

-Where climate investments involve development finance institutions, we support communities to use existing accountability tools to raise issues of mismanagement or abuse related to climate finance.
+In our Communities program, we support people to use existing accountability tools to raise issues of mismanagement, unintended impacts, or abuse related to climate finance.
 These accountability offices help identify where harm prevention and remedy is needed through investigations and dispute resolution.

-Case Study of Our Strategy In ActionIn our Communities program work, we are supporting communities speaking out about impacts of climate finance that are misused and may contribute to climate change rather than help address it.
+Accountability Counsel supports communities speaking out about impacts of climate finance that are misused and may contribute to climate change rather than help address it.

 The complaint process focuses on non-compliance with UNDP’s own policy, as well as the policy of the Global Environment Facility (GEF), one of the project funders.
 But for this community-driven complaint process, policy-makers at UNDP, GEF, and other institutions and investors that engage in climate finance would not have been aware of these impacts, which are not unique.
 These institutions can now act on this information about these unintended climate consequences to prevent misuse and harm, not only with this project, but in all climate investments going forward.